 Or do it all at once with ObraXRAY

-If you have read this far, you probably realize that doing these 7 checks manually is possible but takes time and requires some patience to navigate unintuitive portals.
+If you have read this far, you probably realize that doing all these checks manually is possible but takes time and requires some patience to navigate unintuitive portals.

-Instead of spending hours jumping between portals, you do one search and get the complete picture.
+Instead of spending hours jumping between portals, you do one search and get an analysis of the key public records.
 No technical knowledge needed, no complications.